 For instance, when training a model, unique samples will help your model to understand and represent distributions in your dataset.
 To aid in this process, the FiftyOne Brain provides a method to compute the “uniqueness” of images, helping you to answer questions such as “What data should I select to annotate?”.
 Here’s how easy it is to compute the uniqueness of images in the quickstart dataset:

 In a similar vein, when constructing a dataset or training a model, have you ever wanted to find similar examples to an image or object of interest?
 The FiftyOne Brain makes computing visual similarity easy, too.
-You can compute the similarity of samples in your dataset using the default (MobileNetv2) embedding model and store the results in the brain key image_sim
+You can compute the similarity of samples in your dataset using the default (

 :